samuelkyfung/samuelkyfung.github.io/_pages/about.md

 # About me

 I am a Ph.D. candidate studying urban feedbacks on extreme weather.
 I am working on multiple projects now:
-  1. Investigating the importance of detail urban characterization on simulating extreme rainfall.
+  1. Importance of detail urban characterization on simulating extreme rainfall.
-  2. Understanding urbanization impact on tornados.
+  2. Urbanization impact on tornados.
   3. Impact of Urban Heat Island mitigation strategies on extreme rainfall.

 # Education